 “I ask your forgiveness for seating myself at a lady’s bedside without permission.”
 He passed behind Meika and sat.
 The man with the low, calm voice was older than the two girls by around five years.

-“Think whatever you want.”
+“Think whatever you’d like.”

-“It’s been so long since we last saw one another.
+“It has been so long since we last saw one another.
 Could we talk about what we’ve been doing lately?”

 “What.
 Have.
 You.
 Been.
 Doing.
 Lately?”

-“How exactly does that make us even?”
+“How exactly does that make us equals?”

 “You jumped ship without permission in the first place, so you don’t have the right to refuse marriage either.”

-“Ha, you telling me I don't have the right alongside everything else is hilarious.
-If official procedure was being followed, I should have been handed over to the Ministry of Foreign Affairs or Ministry of Justice and put under investigation once I was captured by the trackers.
-Since they left me sleeping here, you have to be breaking some regulations yourself.”
+“Ha, telling me I don’t have the right after everything else that’s happened is hilarious.
+If official procedure was being followed, once I was captured by the trackers I should have been handed over to the Ministry of Foreign Affairs or Ministry of Justice and put under investigation.
+Since they left me sleeping here, you’ve got to be breaking some regulations of your own.”
+Although Diode was challenging Meika, she frowned, remembering what she heard a few moments earlier.
+“Wait, we’re at the Typhoon Palace?
+Does this mean—”

-“Yes, my father personally gave his permission.”
+“Yes, my father personally granted his permission.”

 “What did you say?”
 Aside from being disgusting, it was a total misjudgement.
 Diode’s voice rose.
 “I’m not a decomper though?!
 I’m a twister!”